 to turn it into an iterator that can be flat-mapped into the iterator returned bylines()

-which does custom validation.
-Another improvement we want to make is to expose a more general method abstracting over the input source.
-The good candidate for an abstract source of bytes is the trait std::io::Read
+Another improvement we want to make is to expose a more general interface, abstracting over the input source.
+The good candidate for the abstraction is the trait std::io::Read

 .
 Any Read